pranaynaidu/pranaynaidu.github.io/index.md

 # Personal Self-Assessment
-The Computer Science Program has been a tremendous journey and at times ha
+The Computer Science Program has been a tremendous journey for me and, quite honestly, it has had its ups and downs.

 ```ruby